GSA/Section508.gov/_pages/create/2023-09-23-create-math-equations-formulas.md

 For example, the - (dash) is a heavily used key with many purposes, such as a ˗ (minus) symbol in equations.
 Assistive technologies, especially screen readers, will identify this symbol to the end user as either dash or minus.
 It makes a difference what you “type” as to which description the end user will receive.
 This is determined by the Unicode designation assigned to the character.

-There is an alternative for simple mathematical modifiers that is equivalent to the Unicode designation.
+However, this is very limited as you only have 5 basic operators available to you for simple mathematical modifiers that is equivalent to the Unicode designation.
 Instead of using the number row of keys along the top of a standard keyboard, use the Numeric Keypad (Figure 1).
 When Num Lock (Clear on a mac keyboard) is activated, the numeric keyboard becomes active as a calculator.
 Instructions are sent to the computer to use the correct mathematical operator based on the user's input from the numeric keypad.
-However, this is very limited with only have five basic operators available to you:˗ (minus), + (plus), × (multiplication), ÷ (division represented as a / forward slash), and = (equals).
+However, this is very limited with only have five basic operators available to you: ˗ (minus), + (plus), × (multiplication), ÷ (division represented as a / forward slash), and = (equals).

 <div class="tablet:grid-col" style="margin: auto; max-width: 90%; text-align: center; padding: 10px 0px">
     <div class="margin-top-1"><img src="https://assets.section508.gov/files/images/create-math-equations-keypad.jpg" alt="Numerical Keypad" aria-describedby="figure-1" class="border-2px border-base-light shadow-2 padding-1"></div>